Robert Walmsley (Royal Navy officer): Early career

 Robert Walmsley was born in Aberdeen, Scotland, on 1 February 1941, a son of the anatomist Robert Walmsley and Dr Isabel Mary Walmsley.
 He was educated at Fettes College in Edinburgh.
 He joined the Royal Navy as a Dartmouth Cadet in 1958, and went on to read Mechanical Sciences at Queens' College, Cambridge, before taking up a range of seagoing appointments, mainly in submarines, developing an expertise in nuclear propulsion.
 During his naval career he was at times Chairman of the Naval Nuclear Technical Safety Panel and Director General, Submarines.
 For three years, he was the Assistant Chief of the Defence Staff for Communications, Command, Control and Information Systems.
 His final naval appointment (in 1994) was as Controller of the Navy and member of the Navy Board as a vice admiral.
 He was appointed a Knight Commander of the Order of the Bath in the 1995 Birthday Honours.

 Walmsley was a Cambridge Blue, having coxed the light blue boat to victory in the 108th Oxford and Cambridge Boat Race in 1962.
 He was a Fellow of the Royal Academy of Engineering, the Royal Society of Arts, and the Institution of Engineering and Technology (IET), and was an Honorary DSc of Cranfield University.

 Chief of Defence Procurement

 After retiring from the navy, Walmsley held the position of Chief of Defence Procurement at the UK Ministry of Defence from 1996 until his retirement on 30 April 2003.
-He retired from the Her Majesty's Civil Service after serving longer in the Defence Procurement post than any of his predecessors.
+He retired from Her Majesty's Civil Service after serving longer in the Defence Procurement post than any of his predecessors.
 During Walmsley's period in post he led the transformation of the procurement organisation into the Defence Procurement Agency (DPA, now Defence Equipment and Support) and made numerous appearances as a witness to Parliamentary select committees.

 Personal life and death

-Sir Robert was married twice.
+Walmsley was married twice.
 He married his first wife, Christina Melvill, in 1967.
 The couple had one son and two daughters.
 Daughter, Emma Walmsley, is currently chief executive of the global pharmaceutical company Glaxo Smithkline.